-I’m a Ph.D. candidate in EECS at UC Berkeley, where I’m fortunate to be advised by Gopala K. Anumanchipalli and Edward F. Chang, with support from the NSF GRFP.
+I'm a Ph.D. student in EECS at UC Berkeley, focusing on applied machine learning.
+I'm fortunate to be advised by Gopala K. Anumanchipalli and Edward F. Chang, with support from the NSF GRFP.
 I am part of the Berkeley AI Research (BAIR) Lab and Chang Lab at UCSF.

-Decoding accurate text and audio from the brain could enable speech neuroprostheses to restore communication and embodiment to folks who have lost this ability due to severe paralysis (Nat.
-Rev. Neurosci 2024).
-During my Ph.D., I co-led the development of multimodal AI tools to accurately translate brain activity into text, audible personalized speech, and a high-fidelity "digital talking avatar" (Nature 2023).
-Currently, I am working on improved methods for expressive brain-to-voice synthesis.
+I co-led the development of multimodal AI tools to accurately translate brain activity into text, audible personalized speech, and a high-fidelity "digital talking avatar" (Nature 2023).
+Currently, I am working on improved methods for naturalistic speech synthesis and spoken language modeling.
+I am also currently a research intern at Meta.

 I earned my B.S. degree at Columbia University, where I studied under Paul Sajda.